 Stewardship is at the heart of our programs and as stewards we strive to minimize our impact on the land.
-We use tarp shelters and fire pits to create safe, warm spaces during rainy weather and gather in groups seated in stump circles and often on the forest floor to eat.
+We use tarp shelters and fire pits to create safe, warm spaces during rainy weather and gather in groups seated on stumps and often on the forest floor for circle times and meals.

-We are often walking across the land and walking is a natural part of our camp.
+We often explore and walk across the land as part of camp activities.